tech-learning-collective/tech-learning-collective.github.io/enrollment/index.md

 ## The placement test

-Certain courses require you to pass a small placement test.
+Most of our courses require you to pass a small placement test.
 The placement test is designed to ensure you are at a point in your studies where the course to which you applied will actually help you become a more skilled technologist.
 You will receive a link to the placement test after your application fee has been received.

 Based on the results of your placement test, we may ask that you consider re-applying to a different course, or that you complete some self-study exercises on your own before re-applying to the same course.
 If your application is not approved due to the results of your placement test, you will be able to carry your application fee over to your next application.